 In Season 3, it is revealed that Scott later left the team in order to pursue a career in Hollywood, where he is serving as a consultant on a movie based on the Avengers.
 He later ends up joining the Mighty Avengers after the original team disbands.

 Scott Lang starred in a series of animated Ant-Man shorts that air on Disney XD, produced by Passion Pictures and directed by French duo Ugo Bienvenu and Kevin Manach.
-The shorts are deliberately done in a retro, Silver Age-influenced style, meant as a nod to the original Ant-Man's origins in Tales to Astonish.
+The shorts were deliberately done in a retro, Silver Age-influenced style, meant as a nod to the original Ant-Man's origins in Tales to Astonish.
 They also took influences from the Marvel Cinematic Universe, including an older Hank Pym who is the father of the Wasp and a villainous Yellowjacket.
 Josh Keaton reprised his role.